 - Interest Income (\$35.0 million) interest income has increased because the Federal Reserve Board has raised rates 12 times since the spring of 2022.
-The approved budget assumes interest income in line with current year attainment. - Property Rental (\$1.8 million) the revenue projection is -30% below the FY 2024 budget however aligned to FY 2024 estimate and FY 2023 actual collections - Commissions and Charges (\$0.5 million) growth of \$0.2 million based on actual FY 2023 attainment.
+The proposed budget assumes interest income in line with current year attainment. - Property Rental (\$1.8 million) revenue is projected to be level funded relative to FY 2023. - Commissions and Charges (\$0.5 million) growth of \$0.2 million based on actual FY 2023 attainment.